 Catch information is generally provided verbally by master(s) and, therefore, the separation of catches on a divisional basis cannot be completed accurately.
-In 1990, it is believed that all (95%) flounder catches were taken in 3NO, cod catches were primarily (60 - 70%) from 3NO/3M, Greenland Halibut catches were primarily (90%) from Division 3L and redfish catches were split between 3O/3N/3M.
+In 1990, it is believed that all (95%) flounder catches were taken in Div.
+3N and 3O, cod catches were primarily (60 - 70%) from Div.
+3M, 3N and 3O, Greenland halibut catches were primarily (90%) from Div.
+3L and redfish catches were split between Div.
+3M, 3N and 3O.

 The catch estimate procedure is completed on the basis of registered nation/vessels not crew nationality; therefore, the division of catches by crew nationality cannot be completed accurately.
-In 1990, it is believed that most cod (60%) catches, all Greenland Halibut catches and a portion (33%) of redfish catches were taken by vessels crewed from Western Europe with the remaining catches taken by vessels crewed from Korea or USA.
+In 1990, it is believed that most cod (60%) catches, all Greenland halibut catches and a portion (33%) of redfish catches were taken by vessels crewed from Western Europe with the remaining catches taken by vessels crewed from Korea or USA.

-3.3 Catch Overview - 1984-1990
+3.3 Catch Overview - 1984-90

 Since 1984, there has been an increase in the amount of effort by all nations fishing in the NAFO Regulatory Area.
-In 1984, the total effort by all nations was 8,820 days, whereas the seven year average (1984 - 1990) stands at 16,809 days per year.
+In 1984, the total effort by all nations was 8 820 days, whereas the seven (7) year average (1984-90) stands at 16 809 days per year.

-Non-member activity has increased dramatically from 840 days in 1984 to 4,625 days in 1990.
+Non-Contracting Parties activity has increased dramatically from 840 days in 1984 to 4 625 days in 1990.
 This is reflected by an increase in Korean-crewed vessels and registry transfers by Western European vessels.

-Te average yearly total of groundfish catch of all species by all nations fishing in the NAFO Regulatory Area during the 1984 - 90 period was approximately $187,500^{7}$
+The average yearly total of groundfish catch of all species by all nations fishing in the NAFO Regulatory Area during the 1984-90 period was approximately 187 500 tons1.

-Non-member catches have increased dramatically from 12,000 tonnes in 1984 to 30,000 tonnes in 1987 and 48,800 tonnes in 1990.
+Non-Contracting Parties catches have increased dramatically from 12 000 tons in 1984 to 30 000 tons in 1987 and 48 800 tons in 1990.

-From 1984 to 1990 Non-members used an average of 33 fishing vessels per year in the NAFO Regulatory Area.
-These vessels fished for an average of 2,612 days catching approximately 29,000t of groundfish, an average catch per day of 11 mts (Table 5).
-The fishing effort for non-members has increased significantly in every year since 1984.
+From 1984 to 1990 non-Contracting Parties used an average of 33 fishing vessels per year in the NAFO Regulatory Area.
+These vessels fished for an average of 2 612 days catching approximately 29 000 tons of groundfish, an average catch per day of 11 tons (Table 5).
+The fishing effort for non-Contracting Parties has increased significantly in every year since 1984.
 Except for 1986 the estimated groundfish catches have also increased.

-The yearly average of 29,000 mts of groundfish caught by non-members consisted of a yearly average of 7,114 mts of cod, 12,624 mts of redfish, 7,985 mts of flounder, 472 mts of Greenland Halibut, 857 mts of of various "other" species.
-Cod and redfish catches for non-members have increased since 1986.
+The yearly average of 29 000 tons of groundfish caught by non-Contracting Parties consisted of a yearly average of 7 114 tons of cod, 12 624 tons of redfish, 7 957 tons of flounder, 472 tons of Greenland halibut, 857 tons of of various "other" species (Table 6).
+Cod and redfish catches for non-Contracting Parties have increased since 1986.
 Estimated catches of flounder have decreased since 1986.
-Greenland Halilbut was taken in significant quantities for the first time in 1990.
+Greenland halilbut was taken in significant quantities for the first time in 1990.